kritikmodi/EtherX/README.md

 - http

 The dependencies are present in the `pubspec.yaml` file.
 Use `flutter pub get` to get the dependencies before using the libraries' functions.

+_Please head over to the master branch to view the complete code!_